In-the-Flow Agentic System Optimization for Effective Planning and Tool Use

-where a rollout $\tau$ is the sequence of decisions $\{a^t\}_{t=1}^{T}$ generated on-policy by $\pi_\theta$. \paragraph{Final-outcome reward.} Assigning credit to intermediate actions is challenging because each $a^t$ influences the final solution only indirectly, and their value may only emerge after several turns (e.g., error or improvement accumulation).
+\paragraph{Final-outcome reward.} Assigning credit to intermediate actions is challenging because each $a^t$ influences the final solution only indirectly, and their value may only emerge after several turns (e.g., error or improvement accumulation).
 To avoid brittle local feedback, we adopt a \emph{final-outcome-based reward}: every action within a rollout receives the same global reward signal, based on the correctness of the final solution $o$ with respect to query $q$ and ground truth $y^*$:

 where $\bar{R}(o, q, y^*) \in \{0, 1\}$ is assigned by an LLM-as-judge rubric for semantic, numeric, and option-level equivalence (see \S\ref{app:llm_based_judging}).
 This propagates a trajectory-level success signal back through the reasoning chain, aligning every decision $a^t$ with global correctness.